Concepts

 |---|---|

 | "How is Extentos different from Meta's Mock Device Kit, and why do I need both?" | Transport vs app simulation — the differentiator framing.
-Two layers: Meta simulates the transport (BLE, framing, codec); Extentos simulates the app (voice triggers, photo capture, hardware events behaving like real glasses).
+Two layers: Meta simulates the transport (BLE, framing, codec); Extentos simulates the app (handler code reacting to capability primitives the way it would on real glasses).
 Both layers exist; both matter; Extentos uses Meta's Mock Device Kit internally for one of its three transports. |

 | "How does Extentos actually fit together?" | Architecture — the system overview.
-AI agent ↔ MCP server (18 tools) ↔ native library (3 transports) ↔ Extentos backend ↔ browser simulator.
+AI agent ↔ MCP server ↔ native library (3 transports) ↔ Extentos backend ↔ browser simulator.
 ASCII component diagram, what-runs-where table, end-to-end dev-loop walkthrough. |

-| "What permissions does my app actually need on iOS and Android?" | Permissions — derived automatically from your spec.
+| "What permissions does my app actually need on iOS and Android?" | Permissions — derived automatically from your declared capability list.
 Android manifest entries, iOS Info.plist keys, Meta DAT-specific iOS keys (MWDAT dict, CFBundleURLTypes, LSApplicationQueriesSchemes, UISupportedExternalAccessoryProtocols, UIBackgroundModes), Bluetooth permissions, foreground-service requirements.
 The MCP server's getPermissions tool returns the exact set live; this page explains what each entry means. |

 Recommended reading order